t1mm1/app-content-quotes/README.md

 # APP Content Quotes

 **APP Content Quotes** is a custom Drupal module that displays random quotes via AJAX from an external REST API.
-**This is an example module** as a path of client-server application.
-Client path was made as a drupal module.
-The client was created via Node.js (**not provided here**).
+_This is an example module as part of a client-server application.
+The client part is implemented as a Drupal module.
+The server is created with Node.js (not provided here)._

 ## Features